We are committed to keeping you safe and on the road.

 Please contact your local Meineke for information on enhanced safety measures.

-Brake maintenance is important in helping ensure the safety of you and your passengers.
+Brake service maintenance for the entire braking system and brake problems, such as brake pads, brake fluid, and rotors, are important in helping ensure the safety of you and your passengers in your car, truck or other automobile with brake issues.
 There are a number of signs that indicate your brakes need attention and you want to give them the best attention there is.
-All brake repairs and brake shops are not the same and at Meineke, we know stellar service doesn’t have to exclude cost-effective solutions.
+All brake repairs and brake shops are not the same and at Meineke, we know stellar service doesn’t have to exclude cost-effective solutions, whether it’s new anti-lock brakes or an older model.
+Brake repair, replacement and inspections all may be necessary, and where to get your brake pads replaced can have significant consequences on the value of your car.

 If your brakes are making a squealing sound or you hear grinding when your car comes to a stop, these may be signs that you need brake service immediately.
-Consult a certified technician for a brake inspection any time you notice any irregularities in your car’s braking performance.
+Consult a certified technician near you for a brake inspection any time you notice any irregularities in your car’s braking performance.
+An auto shop or service center with the best brake service should be able to provide you with a reasonable estimate on hours and time.

 There are common brake problems with common, well-known signs, such as a shaky steering wheel or a squeaky sound and we’ve all been there and know that’s an indicator for checking your brakes.
 However, there are many other - probably less obvious - signs your brakes may be showing which you don’t want to ignore.